AdelaideB9/ctfc-constitution/README.md

 The committee must take all reasonable steps to ensure that the club complies with its obligations under this constitution and any additional conditions of registration with AUSA or Adelaide University.

-The Committee shall be comprised of the eight to twelve Office Bearers: the President, the Secretary, the Treasurer, the Events Manager, the Social Media Manager, the Team Manager, the Infrastructure Manager, the Sponsorship Manager, and up to four General Committee members.
+The Committee shall be comprised of the eight to thirteen Office Bearers: the President, the Secretary, the Treasurer, the Events Manager, the Social Media Manager, the Team Manager, the Infrastructure Manager, the Sponsorship Manager, and up to five General Committee members.

 ## Office Bearers